RossielCS/Private-Events/README.md

 ## :gem:  Features
 * Users can create an account.
-* Validates the username, email, and password.
+* Validates the email.
-* Uses has_secure_password method along with bcrypt.
-* To login is necessary to submit email and password.
+* To login is necessary to submit email.
 * The user can create events and invite other uses.
 * Classify events according to the current date.